Bylaws

 SECTION 5.01 - The Officers

 The Officers shall be as follows: President, Vice President, Vice President-Elect, Immediate Past President, Secretary-Treasurer, and Secretary for Program.
-Officers shall be Active Members or Charter Members in good standing of the American Association for Pediatric Ophthalmology and Strabismus.
+Officers shall be Members or Charter Members in good standing of the American Association for Pediatric Ophthalmology and Strabismus.
 The nominated officers, if approved by a majority vote of the Board of Directors, shall be presented for election by the voting membership at the Annual Business meeting as provided in these Bylaws.
-Additional candidates may be nominated by petition signed by at least fifty (50) Charter Members and/or Active Members.
+Additional candidates may be nominated by petition signed by at least fifty (50) Charter Members and/or Members.
 The petition must be received by the Secretary-Treasurer of AAPOS at least thirty (30) days before the Annual Business Meeting.

 SECTION 5.02 - Term of Office